 You plan to create development tools that create resources within projects.

 For more information, see authenticating as an end user.

 An API key is a simple encrypted string that identifies a project for quota and billing purposes.
-API keys can be used when calling APIs that don't need to access private user data.
+API keys can be used when calling APIs that don't need to access private user data, and when using Google Cloud Endpoints.
 For security reasons, we recommend using service accounts for calling GCP APIs.

 For more information, see using API keys.